-A few days ago I traveled from Sharjah, UAE and landed briefly in Doha, Qatar.
+A few days ago I traveled from Sharjah, UAE and landed for a short while in Doha, Qatar.
 A city of one million, Doha is the capital of the emirate of Qatar, a desert land in the Persian Gulf.
 Like others of its kind, Qatar has a long history of pearling and a shorter history of oil and natural gas drilling to keep the money flowing in.

 Rich in funds, beautiful and exotic, Doha had some really nice sights to keep me entertained.
 I, like most people, found the Souq Waqif to be by far its biggest draw.
 Souqs, or outdoor marketplaces in the Arab world, are usually excessively interesting.
 Despite tough competition, Doha is now in the top three of my all-time favorites.